-What are the dates and how long is the next STARS program?
+What are the dates of the STARS program?

-The STARS program runs for six weeks from June 10 to July 19, 2013.
+The STARS program runs for six weeks from the second week of June through the third week of July.
 It begins at 8:00 a.m. and ends at 5:00 p.m.
 Monday through Friday.
 There are also some evening and weekend social activities.

 Who can apply?